baekur-online/jon-bjarnason-online/README.md

 # Jón Bjarnason Online

-Magnús Grímsson was a writer born in 1825 who died in 1869.
+Jón bjarnason was born in 1721 who died in 1785.

-He authored several books, one of which was titled Kvæði.
-Buy Kvæði on for your Kindle
+He authored two works.
+One is called Saga af Parmes loðinbirni.